 JPNSE 1061 First Year Japanese is equivalent to two semester of Japanese at Pitt (i.e., JPNSE 0001 and JPNSE 0002).
-Likewise, Second Year Japanese JPNSE 1062 is equivalent to second year Japanese courses at Pitt (i.e., JPNSE 0003 and JPNSE 0004).
+Likewise, Second Year Japanese JPNSE 1062 is equivalent to second year Japanese courses at Pitt (JPNSE 0003 and JPNSE 0004).
 These two classes have a special ten-week span: it starts two weeks later than Pitt's regular 12-week summer term.
-JPNSE 1020/1021 Third Year Japanese is an eight-week program.
+JPNSE 1066 Third Year Japanese is also a 10-week program.

 Past SEALS Japan faculty included lecture teachers Junzo Oshimo and Sachiko T. Howard.
-In addition, three more drill class teachers led recitation classes.
-If you have a question, contact Stephen Luft.
+If you have a question, please contact Stephen Luft.

-EALL has a small number of tuition scholarships to enable first and second year students to take SEALS Japan.
+EALL has a number of tuition awards to enable first and second year students to take SEALS Japan.